 Hot sauce is a simple mixture of combining peppers with liquids such as vinegar, citrus juice, or water and blending them.
 Other ingredients such as salt, spices, sugar, and fruits are also added to create gourmet hot sauces and they can be easily made, stored, and sold as unique and flavorful hot sauces with just a couple ingredients.

 Making a homemade hot sauce can be achieved by either using an existing recipe or inventing your hot sauce recipe from scratch.
 A recipe does not have copyright protection and can be duplicated, and it is usually the process, not the ingredients, that makes it unique and stand out among other sauces.
 Use this simple red peppers sauce as an example of hot sauce simplicity.
-Get over 50 awesome HOT SAUCE RECIPES through this link.
+OR Get over 50 awesome HOT SAUCE RECIPES through this link.
+NOW!
+Also available as a paperback on Amazon HERE!

 Red Pepper Sauce